2021 USS GONZALEZ Leadership Awards

 Prior to presenting the awards, Carl addressed the crew thanking the CO, CDR Battles, the XO, CDR Reynolds, and Command Master Chief Connolly for the warm reception and the honor to be aboard.
 Carl’s remarks pointed out The Class of 1966’s unique tie to the Vietnam War, in that most of the class fought in Vietnam at sea, in the air or on the ground, and we lost 17 Classmates and good friends in that war.

-Carl provided a brief history of The Class Leadership awards beginning 30 years ago with the commissioning of USS HUE CITY (CG 66) and 25 years ago with USS GONZALEZ.
-He mentioned that he did not personally know Sergeant Gonzalez but had a small part in the Battle of Hue City in 1968 and witnessed the courage and sacrifice of the sailors and Marines in that battle.
+Carl provided a brief history of The Class Leadership awards beginning 30 years ago with the commissioning of USS HUÉ CITY (CG 66) and 25 years ago with USS GONZALEZ.
+He mentioned that he did not personally know Sergeant Gonzalez but had a small part in the Battle of Hué City in 1968 and witnessed the courage and sacrifice of the sailors and Marines in that battle.
 Click HERE for additional information including the names of those sailors who have been awarded with The Class of 1966 Leadership Awards.

 Carl closed his remarks with telling the crew how proud our Class is in seeing their dedication to preserving the freedom and security of our nation.
 He sincerely thanked them for their service.